• Privacy Policy

 The Rye

-It is rare to see rye (or wheat) in the diet of horses.
+It is rare to see rye (or wheat) in horses’ diet.
 Rye has a very high protein content and over-demands the delicate metabolism of the horse.
 Due to its high proportion of gluten, it can lead to gelatinization in the gastrointestinal tract of the horse, thus increasing the risk of digestive disorders and colic.

 Wheat